-In this article, we discuss gratuity in terms of:
+In this article, we discuss India’s gratuity rules in terms of:

 - Tax exemption;

 - Payment; and

-The Payment of Gratuity Act, 1972 (the Act) is applicable to employees engaged in factories, mines, oilfields, plantations, ports, railway companies, shops or other establishments with ten or more employees.
+The Payment of Gratuity Act, 1972 (the Gratuity Act) is applicable to employees engaged in factories, mines, oilfields, plantations, ports, railway companies, shops or other establishments with ten or more employees.
 Gratuity is fully paid by the employer, and no part comes from an employee’s salary.

-To be eligible for gratuity under the Act, an employee needs to have at least five full years of service with the current employer, except in the event that an employee passes away or is rendered disabled due to accident or illness, in which case gratuity must be paid.
+To be eligible for gratuity under the Gratuity Act, an employee needs to have at least five full years of service with the current employer, except in the event that an employee passes away or is rendered disabled due to accident or illness, in which case gratuity must be paid.